effector/effector/docs/introduction/installation.md

 ### For svelte

-Svelte works with effector out from a box, no additional packages needed.
+Svelte works with effector out of the box, no additional packages needed.
 See [word chain](https://github.com/today-/citycatch) game application written with svelte and effector.